 This insight was not gained from reading a book; it is an understanding that came through many years of practicing “presence.”
 My hope is that you will be motivated to pursue a practice that expands your joy.

-My plan is to unpack learning from my journey in five sections.
+My plan is to unpack learning from my journey in four sections.

 The first, “Mindfulness: The Doorway To Presence,” will present the role mindfulness plays in introducing us to experience absent of thought.

 The second installment goes deeper into awareness.
 Consciousness and awareness are not the same things.
 One must be conscious to be aware but need not be aware to be conscious.
 “Presence: The Doorway to Awareness” will unpack this important learning.

 The Third installment, “Energy, Connection, and Being,” focuses on the energy implicit in relationships.
 For those familiar with the philosopher Martin Bubar’s work, “I and Thou,” connective energy is the essence of what he describes in the I-Thou relationship.
 More simply, it’s the energy we feel in a friendship.

 I hope this attempt to document my experience will help your journey towards living joyfully through personal hardship.